 About the Director

 Mark DuBiel is a trial attorney and playwright whose career has centered on storytelling in high-stakes public arenas.
-After trying more than 100 jury cases, he brings an instinct for tension, pacing, and moral complexity to the stage.
+With decades of jury trial experience, Mark brings an instinct for tension, pacing, and moral complexity to the stage as those instincts transfer from high stakes courtroom drama.
 His work explores the cost of conviction, the fragility of identity, and the psychological consequences of public action.

-Mark began performing in grade school and continued through college, developing a lasting connection to live theater.
-In recent years, he has studied rehearsal process from the inside, sitting alongside an Award-winning director during multiple productions and observing disciplined, actor-driven work at a professional level.
+Mark began performing in grade school and continued through college, where he practiced alongside SAG-actor Rick Hoffman (SUITS) who was his freshman year Roomate.
+Mark developed a lasting connection to live theater: In recent years, he has studied rehearsal process from the director side, sitting alongside an Award-winning director during multiple productions and observed disciplined, actor-driven work at a professional level.